What Do Hand Packer or Packager Do?

 Related Job Titles

 In 2016, there was an estimated number of 710,800 jobs in the United States for Hand Packer or Packager.
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 13,000 new jobs for Hand Packer or Packager by 2026.
-The BLS estimates 108,400 yearly job openings in this field.
+There will be an estimated 108,400 positions for Hand Packer or Packager per year.

 The states with the most job growth for Hand Packer or Packager are Utah, Arizona, and Nevada.
 Watch out if you plan on working in Delaware, New Hampshire, or New Mexico.
 These states have the worst job growth for this type of profession.